dmitry-lipetsk/hobby-WPF-EFCore-IBP-PhoneModels/README.md

 # hobby-WPF-EFCore-IBP-PhoneModels
 Demo with usage of WPF, EFCore v6.0 and IBProvider

-It's an elementary application for editing a database with single table - PHONE.
+It's an elementary application for editing a database with a single table - PHONE.
 Just for fun.

 Techonlogies:
  - WPF